-- Ensure that the drone’s camera has a clear, unobstructed view of all GCPs.
-For example: do not place them where they will be blocked by a tree, tower, or crane.
+- Ensure that the drone’s camera has a clear, unobstructed view of all control points.
+Do not place them where they will be blocked by a tree, tower, or crane.

-- GCP file should be correctly formatted and filled in with the format as described in the Skycatch Support Center here.
+- Control points file should be correctly formatted and filled in with the format as described in the Skycatch Support Center here.

-- The GCP coordinate system your GCPs are submitted in must be a known coordinate system and not an arbitrary system.
+- The control points coordinate system your control points are submitted in must be a known coordinate system and not an arbitrary system.
 You can verify your coordinate system in the EPSG.io database.